-Your American Girl will be ready for a pajama party in these special bathrobes.
+Your 18 inch doll will be ready for a pajama party in these special bathrobes.
 There are three versions included in this PDF pattern, in three different lengths, and directions and patterns for the slippers are also included.

 View A is the long version to keep your doll warm and cozy.
 It has directions for making your own piping, which is used around the edge of the collar and bottom of the sleeve cuff.
 Directions for a detailed pocket with a piping accent are also included.
 The bathrobe is completely finished on the inside with a contrast facing around the front of the robe and the hem, and ties at the waist with a belt.